XeroHero/HandsOnCode2/HandsOnCode2/README.md

 ```

 #### NotFilter
-Inverts the result of another filter.
+Takes a filter, evaluates it's result and inverts the result of this filter.

 ```java
 /**